nuhs-apcs/chapter-4/README.md

 - `public double area()`—returns the area of the rectangle
 - `public double perimeter()`—returns the perimeter of the rectangle
 - `public String toString()`—returns a string representation of the rectangle containing the width and height, e.g. `"90x102"` (width first, then height)
-- `public double equals(Rectangle other)`—two rectangles are equal if their dimensions are equals (within a tolerance of 0.00001 for the `double` comparisons; also note that the rectangle with dimensions 400x13 is the same as one with dimensions 13x400
+- `public boolean equals(Rectangle other)`—two rectangles are equal if their dimensions are equal (within a tolerance of 0.00001 for the `double` comparisons)
 - `public double diagonal()`—returns the length of the diagonal of the rectangle
 - `public boolean isSquare()`—returns `true` if the rectangle is square (again, within a tolerance of 0.00001)